rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/how_to_deploy/index.md

 ---
-title: "Tech Projects: How to deploy"
+title: "Single Server Projects: How to deploy"
 tags: [ ]
 draft: false
 ---